Touffy/client-zip/README.md

 `client-zip` concatenates multiple files (e.g. from multiple HTTP requests) into a single ZIP, in the browser, so you can let your users download all the files in one click.

-`client-zip` is lightweight (3.2 kB minified, 1.3 kB gzipped), dependency-free, and works with native ArrayBuffers and Streams to keep a low RAM footprint.
+`client-zip` is lightweight (3.7 kB minified, 2 kB gzipped), dependency-free, and works with native ArrayBuffers and Streams to keep a low RAM footprint with a little WebAssembly for speed.

 # Quick Start